panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 The context can help you to provide data to components no matter how deep they are in the components nesting.

-Using the context in React usually requires initialization and wiring the 3 main components of the context: the context itself, the context provider and the context consumer.
+Using the context in React usually requires initialization and wiring the 3 main items of the context: the context itself, the context provider and the context consumer.

 A. Define the context using `createContext()` built-in function: